Digital-Preservation-Finland/dpres-siptools-research/README.rst

 Installation
 ------------

-Installation and usage requires 3.6 or newer.
+Installation and usage requires Python 3.6 or newer.
 The software is tested with Python 3.6 on Centos 7.x release.

 Create a virtual environment::